 Battery Backup (or DC operation)

 This term is sometimes confused with Emergency battery lowering.
-A vendor may tell you “all our units have battery back-up” but they may be referring to the ability to lower only via an emergency battery system (see above).
+A vendor may tell you “Our units have battery back-up” but they may be referring to the ability to lower only via an emergency battery system (see above).
 Battery backup or DC operation means that there is a battery system in place that allows the elevator to function when the power is out.
 A true battery operated system will allow the user to have uninterrupted use in the event of a power failure.
 The device will travel both up and down, and be able to complete 30-40 cycles while the mains power is out.
-This system can function using a variety of methods, but a unit like the RAM Crystal or Stratus switches between AC and DC power depending on the remaining charge in the batteries.
+This system provides a smooth transition from AC to DC power and allows for continued use.
 This option gives you true piece of mind if you are reliant on your elevator due to an accessibility need.